unam3/kaiwa/Readme.md

 `example.com:5281/xmpp-websocket` for Prosody) so that a client cert choice can be made.
 After that, the Kaiwa client should connect fine.

+## Configuring

+Application configuration is taken from `dev_config.json` file.
+You may enable XMPP pings by setting the `server.keepalive.interval` (time between ping attempts) and `server.keepalive.timeout` (timeout to close the connection if pong was not received); both of these are in seconds.
+If `server.keepalive` is not defined, then XMPP ping will be disabled.

 ## What's included?

 Kaiwa comes with support for: